cyymbanzakongo/TextMiningYAT/README.md

 notebook containing training, exploration, and testing

 ## Processed_datasets folder:
-two preprocessing notebooks, for training and testing set
+preprocessing notebooks, for training and testing set and final databases